TuxVinyards/qqX/README.md

 There are currently a few minor point releases to improve installation on non-standard systems.

-Otherwise work is focussing on being able to select different qemu machines, set individual custom quickemu scripts & detailed vm specific configurations.
+Otherwise work is focusing on being able to: select different qemu machines, set individual custom quickemu scripts & set detailed vm specific configurations.
 This should offer not only a range of VM specfic fixes; we should also be able to achieve on the fly switching from x86 to, for example aarch64 raspi3b, and a host of others.

+Minor pull requests are welcome at this stage.

 ## why 'X'